ETCLabs/RDMnet/docs/getting_started/using_device.md

 functionality.
 This structure can be shared across different ETC library modules.

-The init function by default starts a background thread for handling periodic RDMnet functionality and receiving data (this behavior can be overridden at compile-time if an app wants more control over its threading, see #RDMNET_USE_TICK_THREAD and rdmnet_core_tick()).
+The init function by default starts a background thread for handling periodic RDMnet functionality and receiving data.
 The deinit function joins this thread.

 <!-- CODE_BLOCK_START -->
 ```c